Allowable ‘extras’ are mainly sums that are payable to other people and groups, over which those receiving the ministry have a genuine choice.

-It is permitted to charge a reasonable fee for the services of an Organist, Verger, or Vergers.
-As these payments are normally made to individuals it is important to also understand that they are taxable.
+Vergers and Organists: It is permitted to charge a reasonable fee for these people's services.
+As these payments are normally made to individuals, it is important to note that they are taxable.
 As the legal body responsible for organizing the selection of the Organist or Verger, it is also normally the PCC's responsibility to ensure all taxable income is declared to HMRC.
-If a wedding couple, or breaved family, do not want the church to arrange an Organist, then they cannot be charged for one.

-It is permitted for the above named groups of people, to receive a reasonable fee when providing a service for a wedding or funeral.
+Choirs, Bell-ringers & Flower Arrangers: It is permitted for people providing these services for a wedding or funeral to receive a reasonable fee.
 Where the payment is made to a group account, it is unlikely that any income tax would be due.
 However, should payment be made to an individual, or individuals, these would be subject to income tax.

-Many Gravedgiggers operate as registered companies and as such are often booked directly by a Funeral Director.
-Where a PCC pays one of its own church members to act as a Gravedigger, such a payment will be taxable income and must be declared to HMRC.
+Gravediggers: Many gravedgiggers operate as registered companies and are often booked directly by a Funeral Director.
+Where a PCC pays an individual church member as a gravedigger, this payment will be taxable income and must be declared to HMRC.